 How do I prepare for therapeutic phlebotomy?

 Your healthcare provider will talk to you about how to prepare for this procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+Your provider will tell you which medicines to take or not take on the day of your procedure.
 You may be asked to drink about 8 eight-ounce cups of liquid each day before this procedure.

 What will happen during therapeutic phlebotomy?

 Your healthcare provider will insert a needle into a vein in your arm.
-He may remove up to 1 pint of blood.
-Your healthcare provider may give you saline (salt water) fluid to help prevent dizziness or lightheadedness.
-He will then put pressure on the injection site and place a bandage over it.
+Your provider may remove up to 1 pint of blood.
+Saline (salt water) fluid may be given to help prevent dizziness or lightheadedness.
+Your provider will then put pressure on the injection site and place a bandage over it.